Drunk walking: Canada

 In Canada, injury is the prominent source of death for those under 45 years of age and the fourth most collective reason of death for all ages.
 Traumatic pedestrian injury results in nearly 4,000 hospitalisations in Canada yearly.
 The outcome of these injuries come from the interaction of environmental factors changing.

 Australia

 In 2011, the Pedestrian Council of Australia launched a campaign called "Never Let a Mate Walk Home Drunk", in an effort to curb the high number of pedestrians killed on Australian roads.
 20% of pedestrians killed on Australian roads have a BAC exceeding 0.05%, and 30% of those killed or seriously injured have a BAC over 0.08%.

 Between 2003–2006 in Adelaide there were 40 pedestrian fatalities, and of those 12 were found to be drunk.
 In three or four of these cases it was found that they were either lying or sitting on the ground at night.
 In Australia, men are the biggest culprits with a study done between 1998–2002 with 38% of fatal incidents to pedestrians happening to males ages 15–54, and out of those 78% were over the legal limit to drive.

+Legality

+Spain

+In 2015 Spanish authorities proposed rules allowing police officers to issue breathalyzer tests to pedestrians involved in accidents.
+As of 2023, pedestrians who refuse to be tested for alcohol can be fined up to €1,000.

+United States

+Iowa

+Being drunk or pretending to be drunk in a public place is a misdemeanor in the state of Iowa.